code-star/codestar-marp/readme.md

 You can then run `./watch.sh` to watch for changes in any SCSS file to rebuild the main CSS file.

+> [!NOTE]
-*Note: the output file `theme/codestar.css` is included in version control so that it can be hosted and used directly as a link to GitHub, but it is generated code and not meant for editing.*
+> The output file `theme/codestar.css` is included in version control so that it can be hosted and used directly as a link to GitHub, but it is generated code and not meant for editing.